 There are many different ways doctors can obtain tissue to find out if a person has lung cancer and, if so, which type of lung cancer.
 Read more »

-Biomarker tests may provide information about changes in the cells that became cancer, and whether a treatment is available that targets this change.
+Biomarker tests may provide information about a mutation, or change, in the cells that became cancer; there may be an available treatment that targets this change.
 Read more »